lawrennd/old_talks/_ml/includes/not-useful-model.md

 dimensions and allowing the parameters to scale with the number of data
 $\numData$.
-This is a characteristic exhibited, for example by the Gaussian process latent variable model [@Lawrence:pnpca05] which in standard form assumes independence arcross $\dataDim$ for high dimensional data and associates each data point with a latent variable that is treated as a parameter.
-In [@Lawrence:unifying12] I argued that the succesful class of *spectral* approaches to dimensionality reduction (e.g.
+This is a characteristic exhibited, for example by the Gaussian process latent variable model [@Lawrence:pnpca05] which in standard form assumes independence across $\dataDim$ for high dimensional data and associates each data point with a latent variable that is treated as a parameter.
+In [@Lawrence:unifying12] I argued that the successful class of *spectral* approaches to dimensionality reduction (e.g.
- LLE @Roweis:lle00 and maximum variance unfolding @Weinberger:learning04, which are widely applied in the large $\dataDim$ small $\numData$ domain, also have a probabilistic intepretation where the underlying likelihood factorizes across data dimensions.
-Regardless of our choice of factorization though, we are still making the same claim: a particular vector, or matrix, of parameters is suffcient for us to consider that the data independent, either across features or data points.}
+ LLE @Roweis:lle00 and maximum variance unfolding @Weinberger:learning04, which are widely applied in the large $\dataDim$ small $\numData$ domain, also have a probabilistic interpretation where the underlying likelihood factorizes across data dimensions.
+Regardless of our choice of factorization though, we are still making the same claim: a particular vector, or matrix, of parameters is sufficient for us to consider that the data independent, either across features or data points.}